 In the Lifetime of the Buddha

 The king and queen were earlier births of a husband and wife who had traveled from the city to the country to collect a debt.
 As they returned home, they passed a mountain and the wife asked him, “Suppose that mountain turned into gold, would you give me some?”
 “Not even an iota!” he replied.
-This made her very upset.
+This upset her a lot.

 Later they stopped at the Buddha’s monastery for some water and the Buddha divined they were ready for a spiritual breakthrough.
 He asked the wife if her husband was kind and loving.
 “I love him,” she answered, “but he does not love me.
 For example, today he said that if a mountain turned to gold he would not give me any.”
 The Buddha told the wife her husband acts like this often, but when reminded of her virtues he treats her right and told them this story as an example.